 Free agency starts on July 1, and with it the promise of an eventful summer.
 When it comes to this illustrious free-agent class, it's clear who's at the top of the list.
 But once you get past the stars, a deeper look at the numbers can help you find more value.
 A guy that has been productive in limited minutes might just need the right opportunity.

-Over three days, we'll break down the top free agents.
-We won't do it by position, but by role, because there's a big difference in what point guards Carlos Arroyo and Nate Robinson bring to the table.
+For the next three days, we'll break down the top free agents.
+We won't do it by position, but by role.
+There's a big difference between point guards Carlos Arroyo and Nate Robinson.

 All ages are as of July 1.